jyoshise/face-demo/README.md

-# Google Cloud Vision API sample app
+# Face detection with machine learning API

 Written in Python with Flask flamework